MO8-Z8-I-5 2017

 Related math problems and questions:

 They are given a square ABCD.
 The points EFGH are the midpoints of its sides.
-What part of the content of the square ABCD is the content of the square created in its center by connecting the points AF, BG, CH, and DE?
+What part of the area of the square ABCD is the area of the square created in its center by connecting the points AF, BG, CH, and DE?

 - Rectangles: 3540